ashtereva/oldresearchpaper/CreditMarketsInBulgaria.md

 ### Is Saving Possible and is Working Worth It?

 To answer these questions and understand the situation a little bit better, we must explore the socio-economic environment in which the average Bulgarian lives.
-As mentioned in "Industry in Bulgaria Has One of the Highest Profit Rates in Europe", a Bulgarian pharmacist receives EUR 536 on average, while a Spanish counterpart gets about EUR 3480.
+As mentioned in ```"Industry in Bulgaria Has One of the Highest Profit Rates in Europe"```, a Bulgarian pharmacist receives EUR 536 on average, while a Spanish counterpart gets about EUR 3480.
 Both countries are members of the European Union but choices for the Bulgarian are limited for financial reasons, even though the output supplied is higher in Bulgaria, according to the article.

 With this tight budget constraint, the Bulgarian has very little disposable income left over after paying taxes and other expenses like rent/mortgage, car loans, food, and bills.
 This is why purchasing laptops and mobile phones is considered a luxury in Bulgaria and the average person needs to borrow in order to obtain what would be considered normal goods in other member states of the European Union.
 Looking at the general form of the consumer's utility function in the two-period model, we notice something else.